 If I Do “Men’s Exercises”, Will I Bulk Up Like a Bodybuilder?

-Now, here’s a question that I often get from women exercisers.
+Now there’s a question that I often get from women exercisers.
 So, what’s the answer?
-The answer is yes and no.
+Well, the answer is yes and no.

 Some consider the best exercises for women to be the same as those for men.
 This generally holds true except for one primary difference.
 Women and men generally have different exercise goals.
 Men typically want to build large muscles where women typically want to tone their muscles.